pktmasseta/pktmasseta.github.io/_summer/rates.md

 ###### Doubles

-We will have one double available for rent this summer.
-The room is called Vista, and it is located on the second floor of the house.
-It's actually been recently renovated by the brothers in Fall 2024!
+We will have two doubles available for rent this summer.
+These rooms include Vista, located on the second floor of the house, as well as Virginia, located on the third floor of the house.

 ###### Triples

 We will have two triples available for rent this summer.
-These rooms include Virginia and Peck located on the third floor of the house.
+These rooms include Peck, located on the third floor of the house, and Beer, located on the fourth floor.

 ###### Quads

-Four quads will be available for rent.
-These rooms include Sunrise and Tomb located on the third floor, and Studio and Beer located on the fourth floor.
+Three quads will be available for rent.
+These rooms include Sunrise and Tomb located on the third floor, and Studio, located on the fourth floor.
 For more information about our rooms and a bit about their places in PKT house lore, visit the [House](https://pkt.mit.edu/house/) tab of this website.

 ###### Room Rates